OSidorenkov/zabbix-jira/README.md

 `git clone https://github.com/OSidorenkov/zabbix-jira.git`
 2. Copy `jirabix.py` to your Zabbix `AlertScriptsPath` directory (see your zabbix_server.conf)
 3. Create and configure `config.py` near `jirabix.py`.
 You can take as an example `config.py.example` from repo.
-4. Install python libs: `pip install requests jira`
+4. Install python libs: `pip install requirements.txt`

 ## Configuration:
 * Create new media type in Zabbix: